Alfa-IT-Project/Backend/README.md

 # Backend API Service

+**Hardware Store Management System**

-A comprehensive enterprise management system built with Node.js that integrates multiple business components for seamless operations management.
+A comprehensive enterprise management system for hardware stores, built with Node.js.
+This platform integrates multiple business components—such as inventory, suppliers, customers, delivery, and staff management—for seamless operations management.

 ## 🚀 Features